 A ‘gut feeling’ isn’t just a metaphor.
-According to Scientific American, our brain and gut are connected by an extensive network of neurons and a nerve highway of chemicals and hormones that constantly provide feedback about how hungry we are, our stress levels, and much more.
+According to Scientific American, our brain and gut are connected by an extensive network of neurons and a nerve highway of chemicals and hormones that constantly provide feedback about how hungry we are, our stress levels, healthy digestion and much more.

 The brain-gut connection is real.
 And, oh, do you feel it when you’re experiencing stomach woes.
 Digestive disturbances are frustrating, painful, and often ongoing.
 It’s hard to rule out what’s causing the bloat, gas, constipation or post-meal fatigue.

-Eating carb-loading foods like bread and beans compromise your digestion, but so can something as simple as swallowing too much air, while you’re eating.
+Eating carb-loading foods like bread and beans compromise your healthy digestion, but so can something as simple as swallowing too much air, while you’re eating.
 Switching to a meatless diet can also upset the stomach, as can too much dairy.

 Bye-bye, bloat, when your lifestyle looks like this…